SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Methodology

-To preserve the fine-detail representation capability of diffusion priors and to avoid overfitting to the pose estimation domain, we adopt the \textit{Detail Preserver} strategy from Lotus~\citep{he2024lotus}.
-Concretely, we introduce a class embedding $C \in \{C_{\text{RGB}}, C_{\text{Pose}}\}$ that controls the behavior of the denoising U-Net $f_\theta$.
-When $C_{\text{RGB}}$ is provided, the network is trained to reconstruct the RGB latent $z_{\text{RGB}}$; when $C_{\text{Pose}}$ is provided, it learns to reconstruct the ground-truth heatmap $H_{\text{Pose}}$.
+To preserve the generative priors and mitigate overfitting to the pose domain, we adopt the \textit{Detail Preserver} strategy~\cite{he2024lotus} by introducing an auxiliary RGB latent reconstruction objective (Fig.~\ref{training_pipeline}).
+Concretely, we use a task/class embedding $C\in\{C_{\text{RGB}},C_{\text{Pose}}\}$ to switch the behavior of the shared denoising U-Net $f_{\theta}$.
+When $C_{\text{RGB}}$ is provided, the network predicts the reconstructed latent $Z^{P}_{\text{RGB}}=f_{\theta}(Z_{\text{RGB}},t,C_{\text{RGB}})$ and is supervised by an $\ell_2$ reconstruction loss.
+When $C_{\text{Pose}}$ is provided, we extract multi-scale U-Net features, fuse them, and predict keypoint heatmaps $H^{P}_{\text{Pose}}$, supervised by a heatmap MSE loss.
 The overall objective is

-where $z_{\text{input}}$ is the latent encoded from the input image by the SD-VAE, and $t$ is fixed to $t=1000$ in our experiments.
+We adopt a deterministic single-step setting and fix the timestep to $t{=}1000$ for the U-Net forward used in both branches.